OCA/wms/stock_location_storage_type_strategy/readme/CONFIGURATION.rst

-- Pack storage strategy
+- Pack put-away strategy

-On stock locations, you can define a "Pack storage strategy" as "Ordered bins", so that any move, having this locations as its destination, will be put-away on a child location, according to the restrictions from storage types.
+On stock locations, you can define a "Pack put-away strategy" as "Ordered bins", so that any move, having this locations as its destination, will be put-away on a children location, according to the restrictions from storage types.

 - Storage locations